NixOS/nix.dev/source/tutorials/module-system/module-system.md

 In case you set many different markers, it would be helpful to have the ability to change their size individually.

-Add a new `style.size` option to `marker.nix`, allowing you to do so:
+Add a new `style.size` option to `marker.nix`, allowing you to choose from the set of pre-defined sizes:

 ```diff
 # marker.nix